 What’s behind this awakening?
 One clear factor is the lingering effect of the 2008 financial crisis.
 Now, a decade later, slow economic growth in much of the world has led to a conviction that traditional laissez-faire capitalism alone may not be the panacea many predicted back in 1989 — that perhaps a greater sense of underlying purpose could lift prosperity of companies and countries alike.
 “There’s a sense that capitalism may have been too narrowly defined as just allowing market forces to solve problems,” Hyzy notes.
 “People are starting to say, ‘No, it’s important for a firm’s identity to be holistically intertwined with how they see their role in the community.’”

 An Emerging Vision

-Evidence is building that concern for environmental, social and governance (ESG) practices isn’t just good for the world, but good for a company’s financial health — enhancing returns and lowering its stock volatility.
-“In fact, we’ve found that ESG factors overall enhance rather than detract from returns, especially for larger companies,” says Savita Subramanian, head of U.S. Equity and Quantitative Strategy at BofA Merrill Lynch Global Research.
+Evidence is building that concern for environmental, social and governance (ESG) practices isn’t just good for the world, but good for a company’s financial health — potentially enhancing returns and lowering its stock volatility.
+“In fact, we’ve found that ESG factors overall can enhance rather than detract from returns, especially for larger companies,” says Savita Subramanian, head of U.S. Equity and Quantitative Strategy at BofA Merrill Lynch Global Research.
 “The idea that these concerns are just for tree-huggers is simply not true.”

 In her recent report “ESG: good companies can make good stocks,” Subramanian reported that 80% of fund managers who incorporate such factors into their investment decisions cite better returns as the main reason.1 Among S&P Common Stock companies, those with high ESG ratings averaged 5% higher return on total equity than did poorly rated companies.2